-The relationship established between ONERA and an SME is perceived more as a cooperative relationship for a co-development rather than as a simple study service (i.e. transactional).
-This relationship imposes compensation for financial risk and technological capacity asymmetries in addition institutional (mentality) to asymmetries and the reduction of information asymmetries between the two parties.
-Attention is thus drawn to the importance of the "issues of confidence and interest" (Cowan et al, 2003) in a technology transfer relationship with regard to the questions of opportunity and uncertainties in a product/service sales relationship.
+The relationship established between ONERA and an SME is perceived more as a cooperative relationship for a co-development rather than as a simple study service (i.e. just transactional).
+This relationship imposes compensation for financial risk and technological asymmetries in addition to institutional (mentality) asymmetries and the reduction of information asymmetries between the two parties.
+Attention is thus drawn to the importance of the "issues of confidence and interest" (Cowan et al., 2003) in a technology transfer relationship with regard to the questions opportunity and uncertainties product/service sales relationship (in the Ford sense).
+Each partner must, to some extent, learn and understand the culture of the other, without losing its own, in order to understand better and more generally to do what is necessary in order to balance the various asymmetries.